 The dorsal and tail fin are relatively large for its size and the tail fin often sticks upwards.
 The caudal fin has adapted more for camouflage than swimming and they are poor swimmers.
 The pelvic fins are also large for its size and these are used to wedge its self into position.
 As one would expect from an ambush predator, the head and mouth are comparatively large.
 There are several small appendages on the head that assist with camouflage.
-When a light is shone on the eye, it reflects a light pink color.
+When a light is shone directly on the eye, it reflects a light pink colour.

 IN THE WILD